 “When you develop products for the military environment, the first reason for our products to exist is the reliability.” – Jean-Marc Pontroué

-Limited to just 270 pieces, the Luminor Marina editions (PAM1117, PAM1663) are one of the most spectacular of the range.
+Limited to just 270 pieces each, the Luminor Marina 44mm (PAM1117), Luminor Marina Carbotech 44mm (PAM1118) and Luminor Marina Fibratech 44mm (PAM1119) are some of the most spectacular of its new releases.

 But it’s the 70-year guarantee that really packs a punch with watch aficionados.